EXPLAINER: Why fusion could be a clean-energy breakthrough

-The Department of Energy is planning an announcement Tuesday about a “major scientific breakthrough” at the Lawrence Livermore National Laboratory, one of several sites worldwide where researchers have been trying to develop the possibility of harnessing energy from nuclear fusion.
+“So, this is pretty cool,” said Marvin “Marv” Adams, the National Nuclear Security Administration deputy administrator for defense programs.

-It's a technology that has the potential to one day accelerate the planet's shift away from fossil fuels, which are the major contributors to climate change.
-The technology has long struggled with daunting challenges.
+“Fusion fuel in the capsule got squeezed, fusion reactions started.
+This had all happened before – 100 times before – but last week for the first time they designed this experiment so that the fusion fuel stayed hot enough, dense enough and round enough for long enough that it ignited,” said Adams.
+“And it produced more energy than the lasers had deposited.”

-Here's a look at exactly what nuclear fusion is, and some of the difficulties in turning it into the cheap and carbon-free energy source that scientists believe it can be.
+Here’s a look at exactly what nuclear fusion is, and some of the difficulties in turning it into the cheap and carbon-free energy source that scientists hope it can be.

 WHAT IS NUCLEAR FUSION?